 Suzuki Khyber was an ideal competitor of the vehicle back then as both the vehicles had almost the same engine size.
 There is no doubt Suzuki Khyber was a car meant to serve unlike hatchbacks available now.
 The sales of both the vehicles were touching the skies however if Charade wins over Khyber regarding sales, it's only because an imported vehicle and new to the market.
 It’s is going to be difficult to find a clean Charade or Khyber in the market.
 However, there are very few ones left in original condition and still doing good.

 Back to 90's and early 2000's, the vehicle had a good resale value however with time it decreased as the manufacturer stopped the production of the vehicle and then with the decrease in demand, the people starting to move away preferred other vehicles.
 If you notice the Pakistani market closely, every successful vehicle in its introduction phase is used by families however once the families are done with the cars, there are the youngsters who purchase the vehicles and make it their dream car.

 Charade was not only popular because the vehicle was reliable and durable but it had a capacity for engine swaps and turning out to be a sweet little beast.
-If you go a couple of years back, the racing tracks of Pakistan, notably Karachi and Lahore were full of Charade with God knows the amount of alteration done to them.
+If you go a couple of years back, the racing tracks of Pakistan, notably Karachi and Lahore were full of Charade with massive alterations done to them.
 People had installed engines of a proper sports car and were ready to hit a race even with a Rx-7 and Supra.

 As mentioned, there were just two generations readily available in the Pakistani market, however, further comparing these two generations, the third generation which is Daihatsu Charade 1987 (popularly known on the race track as “Anda”) was popular amongst racers as it had two door variants also available and already good grip.